 (I am large, I contain multitudes.)

-Like the mountains themselves, the Adirondack Museum contains multitudes, and the honest and genuine contradiction intrinsic to human history.
+Like the mountains themselves, Adirondack Experience contains multitudes, and the honest and genuine contradiction intrinsic to human history.

-The Adirondack Museum is a celebration of these intrepid explorers and also those who came later.
+Adirondack Experience (formally known as the Adirondack Museum) is a celebration of these intrepid explorers and also those who came later.
 In 24 exhibits you can learn the fascinating history of the Adirondacks.
 It is a story of potential deforestation to constitutionally protested state park.
 It is the story of the American Romantics of Mountain Hermits and of American Industrialists and the Native Americans of the Adirondack region.
-It is the story of simple homesteads and gilded age Great Camps and the people who lived, worked and played within our mountain range.
+It is the story of simple homesteads and gilded age Great Camps and the people who lived, worked, and played within our mountain range.

 Work in the Woods